samlarby/nant-y-frith-mtb/README.md

 * Icons were taken from <https://fontawesome.com/>
 * Font was from <https://fonts.google.com/>

-* With help to create the javascript I used materialize.
-Creating the app.py i Used the Code Instittue mini project and also w3 schools and stackoverflow.
+* To help with the set up of the stripe susbscriptions function i used this website https://testdriven.io/blog/django-stripe-subscriptions/#fetch-subscription-data

 * Creating the allauth accounts verification and the base.html main template I used the boutique_ado walk through.

-Bugs

-Acknowledgments